MicrosoftLearning/AZ-030T00-Microsoft-Azure-technologies-for-AWS-architects/Instructions/Mini-labs/Module 04/01-MiniLab_Azure AD Seamless Single SignOn.md

 ## Prerequisites

-Ensure that the following prerequisites are in place prior to this mini-lab:
+It is expected that this lab will be run as an **instructor demo** since the following prerequisites need to be in place prior to this mini-lab:

 * **Set up your Azure AD Connect server**: If you use Pass-through Authentication as your sign-in method, no additional prerequisite check is required.
 If you use password hash synchronization as your sign-in method, and if there is a firewall between Azure AD Connect and Azure AD, ensure that: